BayLibre/ACME/docs/README.md

 ### Getting started ###

-* Review environment variables and path in setup script `acme-setup`
+* Review environment variables and path in setup script `acme-setup`.
+  Check the top-level path, and make sure INSTALL_MOD_PATH is exported if you wish to use NFS.

 * source acme-setup

 * make

 ## Build Targets ##